 This isn’t processed, “pop it in the microwave for 30 seconds” food.
 We grow the real deal!
 Click here to learn more about the food we grow.
 But it is good food — really good food, and we think that you’ll be sad when December rolls around and you have to get your produce from the supermarket (unless you’ve been doing a little stocking up!).

 If you have questions about the CSA model and how it works, please give us a call and we’ll tell you more about it!
-Visit our Contact Information page for more information.
+Visit our Contact Page for more information.